PREMIERES:

 'The Suite for Six Horns... should be considered a strong addition to the Sextet repertoire...
 Each (movement) has a strong individual character that blends into a cohesive whole work.
 Downes has used the six voices to create a wide-ranging spectrum of sounds and emotions.
 This is a fine work which deserves many more performances.'
 THE HORN CALL

-Having been recorded in Vienna and then Prague with the Sonata for 4 Horns, the Suite for 6 Horns (introduced in my account of the Sonata for 4 Horns above) has also continued to receive performances.
-It was performed by students from Chetham’s School of Music in the spring of 2001, just after the Vienna Horns recording.
+Having been recorded in Vienna and then Prague with the Sonata for 4 Horns, the Suite for 6 Horns (introduced in my account of the Sonata for 4 Horns above) has also continued to receive performances, including one by students from Chetham’s School of Music in the spring of 2001, just after the Vienna Horns recording.

 The Suite was given its Czech premiere at Podebrady Castle, near Prague, by the Horns of the Czech Philharmonic Orchestra in March 2009.

 In September 2012, horn students of the Brno Academy, directed by Ondrej Vrabec, gave a performance of the work in the St Wenceslaus Concert Hall, Nove Vcelnice, South Bohemia, Czech Republic.
 The Za rohem Horns Ensemble, again directed by Ondrej Vrabec, performed the work at Brozny fortress, Jamu, Brno, Czech Republic, in October 2012.
 Andrew was by this stage wheelchair bound and so we were no longer able to fly to the Czech Republic.
-We have been very grateful for breakthroughs in technology since Andrew’s spinal injury in 2009, advances which have enabled performers to send us progammes and recordings over the Internet.
+We were very grateful for breakthroughs in technology after Andrew’s spinal injury in 2009, advances which meant performers could send us progammes and recordings over the Internet.

 FIVE DRAMATIC PIECES FOR EIGHT WAGNER TUBAS Opus 80 (2002)